How to Use an Insulin Pen

 Do a safety test (prime the pen)

 1. Hold the insulin pen so you can read the name of the insulin.
-Looking at the dose window, dial to 2 units by turning the dosage selector forward (see Figure 8).
-The arrow in the middle of the dose window should line up exactly to the dose you’re giving.
+Look at the dose window.
+Turn the dose selector forward to dial it to 2 units (see Figure 8).
+The arrow in the dose window should line up exactly to the number you need.
+It’s ok to turn it back if you go too far.
 If you dial past 2 units, turn the dosage selector back until you’re at 2 units.

 Figure 8.
 Dial the dosage selector